jinyuzu99/jekyll-podcast/README.md

    title: Your Title
    categories: podcast
    audio: your audio address # in /url/audio.file
+   type: your type # audio/x-m4a, audio/mpeg
-   length: your length length # audio length in seconds
+   length: your length # audio length in seconds
    explicit: false # true or false
    ---
    ```